Protocol for engaging people with disability

 - if they are not confident to manage their business with us

-- if they need help for a period of time, such as during hospitalization.
+- if they need help for a period of time, such as during hospitalisation.

 Social Work Services